pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/setting-environment-variables.md

 ```

 If your site is translated and you would like the hreflang metadata set
-correctly, you may set `FRONTEND_URL` to the URL of your frontend site:
+correctly, you may set `FRONTEND_URL` to the URL of your frontend site.

+If unset, `FRONTEND_URL` will default to the value of `PANTHEON_ENVIRONMENT_URL`
+if it is defined.

 ```
 FRONTEND_URL=https://my-frontend-site.pantheon.site